 Filming for the political satire/murder mystery "Silver City," in which an inept politician is making a play to be elected governor of Colorado, was spread across several Front Range spots: Argo Gold Mine in Idaho Springs, where the state’s mining history is on full display; Sedalia’s Cherokee Ranch & Castle; as well as locales around Denver.

 The likes of Johnny Depp and Armie Hammer descended on Creede and Alamosa for the remake of Western film "The Lone Ranger" in 2013.
 Situated in a former volcanic caldera, Creede especially made an impact on Depp, as he was quoted speaking about what a special place it was to him.
-As he filmed the role of Tonto, he was also spotted signing autographs at the Town Hall and shopping at local gallery of treasures Rare Things.
+As he filmed the role of Tonto, he was also spotted signing autographs at the Town Hall and shopping at a local gallery of treasures, Rare Things.

 Make a circuit around the rural towns of Rocky Ford, La Junta and Las Animas to see where "Badlands" — the 1973 debut from writer and director Terrence Malick about love gone wrong — was created.
-Two places you can check out today were used for the rich man’s home in the movie: exterior shots at the historic Bloom Mansion in Trinidad and interior at Pueblo’s Rosemont Museum, an 1893 mansion with nearly all of its original decor and furnishings on display.
+Two places you can check out today were used for the rich man’s home in the movie: exterior shots at the historic Bloom Mansion in Trinidad and the interior at Pueblo’s Rosemont Museum, an 1893 mansion with nearly all of its original decor and furnishings on display.

 Based on James Michener’s classic novel of the same name, "Centennial" is actually a TV miniseries from 1978.
 The story follows the history of a fictional Colorado town called Centennial (not to be confused with the actual town of Centennial) from the late 1700s to the 1970s.
-The northeast part of the state influenced Michener in writing the book, and then became the area where filming occurred, from the tiny community of Orchard near Fort Morgan to windswept plains and buttes of the Pawnee National Grassland.
+The northeast part of the state influenced Michener in writing the book, and then became the area where filming occurred, from the tiny community of Orchard near Fort Morgan to the windswept plains and buttes of Pawnee National Grassland.
 Explore this popular birding spot with a relaxing day hike at the Chalk Bluffs, where raptors nest.